deephacks/westty/readme.md

 ![My image](https://raw.github.com/deephacks/westty/master/westty.png)

-<i>“You’ve never heard of the Westty? … It’s the ship that made the Kessel run in less than 12 parsecs.”<i>
+<i>“You’ve never heard of Westty? … It’s the ship that made the Kessel run in less than 12 parsecs.”<i>

 Westty is a NIO server engine built on a foundation of Weld and Netty, enabling a lightweight CDI programming model for building highly optimized web applications.